unicsmcr/www/README.md

 # HackSoc Web Application

 The official website of [HackSoc](http://hacksoc.com/) from The University of Manchester.
-We also have a [Facebook page](https://www.facebook.com/groups/HackSocManc/).
+We also have a [Facebook](https://www.facebook.com/groups/HackSocManc/) and [LinkedIn](https://www.linkedin.com/company-beta/17980188/) page!

 ### Getting Started